Who is Don Moore? The boxer fighting Floyd Mayweather on a helipad

 Last June, Mayweather fought YouTuber Logan Paul, who went the distance with his compatriot, surviving all eight rounds.

-Now “Money” Mayweather is set to take on “Dangerous” Don Moore in Abu Dhabi, on the helipad of the Burj Al Arab Jumeirah hotel.
+Now “Money” Mayweather is set to take on “Dangerous” Don Moore in Dubai, on the helipad of the Burj Al Arab Jumeirah hotel.

 While Mayweather retired with a professional record of 50-0 (27 knockouts), Moore’s pro record is 18-0-1 (12 KOs).